 1. Make the Mustard Remoulade: In a medium bowl combine all ingredients thoroughly, then refrigerate while preparing the gravy and beignets.

-2. Make the Black Pepper Gravy: In a small saucepan or skillet melt butter over medium heat.
+2. Make the Black Pepper Gravy: In a medium skillet melt butter over medium heat.
 Using a whisk, fully incorporate the flour and cook for 2-3 minutes until it begins to simmer.
 We’re looking for a blonde roux, something the color of a field of wheat, which will deepen the flavor.
 Slowly drizzle in the milk while whisking to integrate.

 Continue to whisk until the mixture begins to boil and thicken being careful not to scald the bottom.
 Once the gravy is at a consistency that is just a bit too thick to pour add the salt and pepper and remove it from the heat.

 3. Make the Beignet Batter: Have all ingredients measured and ready as this process will go pretty quickly.
 In a medium bowl combine flour, smoked paprika, salt, onion powder, and garlic powder.
 In a medium saucepan over medium heat melt butter.
 Using a wooden spoon stir the flour mixture into the butter until the mixture gets thick and resembles a thick paste then stir in the black pepper gravy and roasted corn.

 Once combined remove from heat and add the egg while rapidly stirring the mixture until it begins to pull away from the side of the saucepan.
 Finally, add crawfish and stir to combine.